 Created by the acclaimed German artist and composer Heiner Goebbels, Everything that happened and would happen is a new large-scale work which explores 120 years of European history.
 This monumental new work is being presented with Manchester International Festival as a trailblazer event ahead of the new world-class arts space – The Factory – being developed in Manchester.

-Set on the historic and vast Mayfield site, a historic former railway station, Everything that happened and would happen is part-performance and part-construction site.
+Set on the historic and vast Mayfield site, a historic former railway station close to Piccadilly station, Everything that happened and would happen is part-performance and part-construction site.
 It’s a reenactment of history, always on the verge of collapse – only to be rebuilt as if nothing had happened.
 The work features twenty performers and musicians and fuses live music, performance and large-scale multimedia installations to create a vast and shifting landscape inside the industrious Mayfield.